Skip to main content

 Dr. ZeribeDr.
 Zeribe Nwosu – Assistant Professor, Department of Molecular Biology and Genetics

 Dr. Nwosu is an NIH Cornell Faculty Institutional Recruitment for Sustainable Transformation (FIRST) Assistant Professor in the Department of Molecular Biology and Genetics.
 He obtained his PhD in Molecular and Cellular Biology from the University of Heidelberg, Germany, where he studied liver cancer metabolism in the lab of Prof. Steven Dooley.
 Thereafter, he joined the labs of Dr. Costas Lyssiotis and Prof. Marina Pasca di Magliano at the University of Michigan, where he did postdoctoral research focusing on pancreatic cancer metabolism, the role of tumor microenvironment and therapeutic prospects of targeting metabolism.
 He joined the faculty at Cornell in 2023.
-He is a member of the graduate fields of Biochemistry, Molecular, and Cell Biology (BMCB) and Genetics, Genomics and Development (GGD).
+He is a member of the graduate fields of Biochemistry, Molecular, and Cell Biology (BMCB), Genetics, Genomics and Development (GGD) and Biomedical and Biological Sciences (BBS).

 Dr. Madineh Sedigh-Sarvestani